Jumpaku/session-login-express-postgres/README.md

 # session-login-express-postgres
-Prototype, which implements session to retain login, based on express and postgres.
+A prototype, which implements session to retain login, based on express and postgres.